xjancarlo/WD-SW4/readme.md

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- Landing Page
-- Parallax transition
-- Transactional
+- 4 Hero Section Designs

 ### Technology
 <!-- TODO: List of Technology Used -->